 - To companies who provide typing, photocopying or costing services (‘administrative support’)

-In relation to companies who provide us with administrative support, we will always obtain a confidentiality agreement from them to ensure they understand their obligations to keep any information sent to them secure and confidential.
+In relation to companies who provide us with administrative support, we will always obtain a GDPR compliant agreement from them to ensure they understand their obligations to keep any information sent to them secure and confidential.

-All information relating to your matter is held on a secure, cloud based case management system.
+All information relating to your matter is held in one of or a combination of the below:

-Your personal information will only be retained for as long as is necessary to fulfil the purpose it was collected for; or as required by law; or for as long as set out in any contract we enter into.
+Your personal information will only be retained for as long as is necessary to fulfil the purpose it was collected for; or as required by law; or for as long as set out in any contract we enter into, or for as long as required for legitimate interests.

-We retain your data for these periods of time as it may be required in the event of there being any complaint or claim made against us arising out of the work we have done for you.
+We retain your data for these periods of time as it may be required in the event of there being any complaint or claim made against us arising out of the work we have done for you, and for financial records.

 Deletion of your data will be carried out without further notice to you as soon as is reasonably practicable after the data is marked for deletion.